T-e-i-l-s/Pulse/README.md

 ## 🧑‍💻 Development & Testing

-Please refer to our [development documentation](#) for full details on working with the Pulse source code.

 If you would like to add new functionality, please submit a **pull request (PR)** to the repository:

 1. **Fork** the repository and clone it locally.